fatihtatoglu/blog-theme-turboc/README.md

 - More colors for scrollbar arrows.
 - Build Automation.
 - CI / CD Pipeline with GitHub Actions.
-- 🆕 Add accessibility. (from Altan Yılmaz)
+- 🆕 Add accessibility.
-- 🆕 Blink and Fat cursor. (from Altan Yılmaz)
+- 🆕 Blink and Fat cursor.
-- 🆕 Moving in web site with enter and arrow keys. (from Altan Yılmaz)
+- 🆕 Moving in web site with enter and arrow keys.
-- 🆕 ES6. (from Altan Yılmaz)
+- 🆕 ES6.
-- 🆕 Use no querySelectorAll. (from Altan Yılmaz)
+- 🆕 Use no querySelectorAll.